Emerson, Manitoba: Government

 Emerson is located at the far southwest corner of the federal riding of Provencher, which is represented by Ted Falk.
 At the provincial level, the community is represented by Josh Guenter, MLA for the Borderland riding.

 Community services

 The community's education needs are served by Emerson Elementary School (Kindergarten to Grade 8) and Roseau Valley School (Grades 9–12) in nearby Dominion City.
 Recreational facilities include an indoor skating rink, curling rink, public golf course, swimming pool, and park.
 Emerson is also served by a local RCMP detachment and volunteer fire department.

 Climate

 Emerson experiences a humid continental climate (Dfb), and a Plant Hardiness of zone 3b.
 Along with St. Albans, Emerson holds the record for Manitoba's highest temperature of 44.4 C on 12 July 1936, during the 1936 North American heat wave.
 The coldest temperature ever recorded was -46.7 C on 9 February 1899.
+Emerson reached 37.2 °C (99 °F) on 27 April 1952, which is Canada’s highest recorded temperature in April.